danprince/danthedev.com/posts/2023-02-10-interactive-islands.md

 });
 ```

-Using `import` and `export` in our islands creates some problems for Node, which only understands that syntax in `.mjs` files.
-The alternative is to add `"type": "module"` to our `package.json`, but this upsets Eleventy which requires `.eleventy.js` to be a CommonJS module[^eleventy-2].
-The workaround here is to rename that file to `.eleventy.cjs` and specify each time you call the `eleventy` script.

-There's a more subtle problem with Preact.
-If we use `require` instead of `import` we get [different versions of the module](https://github.com/preactjs/preact/blob/dec4d42aeb16e8ee12a3196b7cfae18f6af0c1fd/package.json#L7-L8) from the ones our islands are using.
+There's a tricky problem with Preact.
+The Eleventy config needs to be a CommonJS.
+However, if we `require` Preact, we get [a different version of the library](https://github.com/preactjs/preact/blob/dec4d42aeb16e8ee12a3196b7cfae18f6af0c1fd/package.json#L7-L8) from the one our islands get when they `import` it.
 As soon as you use hooks (with all their wonderful implicit hooky magic) you'll see an error like this.

 * `Cannot read properties of undefined (reading '__H') (via TypeError)`